fastrgv/Portable-OpenAL-Sound/README.md

 This package is a non-platform-specific Ada code that compiles & runs on Windows, OSX and Linux.
 It is now used in my two flagship games: AdaGate and AdaVenture (on GitHub, SourceForge, itch.io, GameJolt, IndieDB).

+Open source Ada developers are welcome to help improve or extend this app.
+Developer or not, send comments, suggestions or questions to: fastrgv@gmail.com

 ========================================================